 *-The names onboard Pathfinder were originally submitted for Russia's Mars '96 mission, which failed during launch on November 16, 1996.
 Like Cassini below, signatures were sent in via snail mail.
 Also like Cassini, certificates were not made available to confirm that my name is indeed onboard the Pathfinder lander.
 Since I know for sure that I submitted my name for Mars '96, I would have to assume that it was also on the list of names provided by The Planetary Society that eventually made its way to the Martian surface on America's Independence Day in 1997.

-**-Names were submitted for the Cassini mission by having them written on postcards and then being mailed to NASA's Jet Propulsion Laboratory in Pasadena, California (where the spacecraft was built).
+**-Names were submitted for the Cassini mission by having them written on postcards and then being mailed to NASA's Jet Propulsion Laboratory near Pasadena, California (where the spacecraft was built).
 The names were then scanned onto a computer to be burned onto a DVD.
-Like Mars Pathfinder above, no certificate was provided to confirm that a person's name is indeed onboard Cassini.
-In my case, I would just have to assume that it is.
+Like Mars Pathfinder above, no certificate was provided to confirm that a person's name was indeed onboard Cassini.
+In my case, I would just have to assume that it was.

 Launch: May 21, 2010 - JST (in tandem with IKAROS)

-****-Due to a problem with the spacecraft's propulsion system, Akatsuki failed to enter orbit around Venus during its targeted arrival day on December 7, 2010 (JST).
-The next opportunity for Akatsuki to fly near Venus will be in November of 2015.
-To protect the spacecraft from wear and tear as it orbits around the Sun, JAXA is placing Akatsuki in a hibernation state during this protracted cruise in deep space.
+***-Due to a problem with the spacecraft's propulsion system, Akatsuki failed to enter orbit around Venus during its targeted arrival day on December 7, 2010 (JST).
+To protect the spacecraft from wear and tear as it orbited around the Sun, JAXA placed Akatsuki in a hibernation state during this protracted cruise in deep space as it awaited its next (successful) opportunity to enter orbit around Venus in late 2015.

 Number of names and messages on aluminum plates: 260,214